Commitment to Mission

 - Equipment used includes, PC workstation running on a LAN in a Microsoft Windows environment, calculator, phone and other general office equipment

 - Interface with internal and external contacts as needed to carry out the functions of the position

-- Bachelor’s degree and at least 5 years of related work experience, with at least 3 of them in a Manager- or Director-level position, or an equivalent combination of education and experience
+- Master’s degree and at least 10 years of related work experience, with at least 5 years in a Manager- or Director- level position

 Benefits Marketing Statement

 By joining our top-notch institution, you will enjoy being a part of an organization that offers a supportive, collegial work environment and excellent work/life balance.
 This includes a full comprehensive and competitive benefits package, a generous number of paid holidays and vacation days, wellness programs, tuition waiver, professional development opportunities and more.